GLL: A Differentiable Graph Learning Layer for Neural Networks: Background

 \subsection{Similarity Graph Construction}

-In this paper, we use an approximate $k$-nearest neighbor search using the Annoy python package\footnote{\url{https://github.com/spotify/annoy}}.
-The weights $w_{ij}$ are computed between the feature vectors of neighboring nodes $x_i$ and $x_j$ using the radial basis function
+\blue Let $\X$ be the vertex set of a graph with $n \in \N$ vertices and nonnegative edge weights $w_{xy} \geq 0$, for $x,y \in \X$.
+Let $W=(w_{xy})_{x,y\in \X}$ denote the $n\times n$ weight matrix for the graph.
+We always assume the weight matrix $W$ is symmetric, so $w_{xy}= w_{yx}$.
+We usually think of $W$ as a similarity matrix, in which case the entry $w_{xy}$ encodes how similar the nodes $x$ and $y$ are, with large positive values indicating a high degree of similarity, and $w_{xy}=0$ indicating the nodes are not similar.
+Given we have a feature vector in $\R^d$ for each node $x\in \X$ in the graph, a common way to construct a similarity weight matrix, which we adopt in the numerical experiments in this paper, is a $k$-nearest neighbor graph based on similarity of feature vectors.
+In this case, we will denote the vertex set of the graph by $\X=\{\x_1,\dots,\x_n\}\in \R^d$, where $\x_i\in \R^d$ is the feature vector for the $i^{\rm th}$ node in the graph.
+The weight $w_{xy}=w_{\x_i\x_j}=w_{ij}$ between nodes $\x_i$ and $\x_j$ is then given by the expression

-The bandwidth parameter $\eps_k(x_i)$ is the distance from $x_i$ to its $k$th nearest neighbor, which allows the weights to self-tune appropriately to areas of density and sparsity.
-If desired for applications, \(\eps_k(x_i)\) may be set to a constant value for all \(i\).
-Because the k-nearest neighbor search is not necessarily symmetric, we symmetrize the weight matrix by replacing $w_{ij}$ with $\max(w_{ij},w_{ji})$.
+The parameter $k$ is the number of neighbors used in the graph construction, and we choose the bandwidth parameter $\eps_k(\x_i)$ to be the distance from $\x_i$ to its $k$th nearest neighbor in $\R^d$, which allows the weights to self-tune appropriately to areas of density and sparsity.
+If desired for applications, \(\eps_k(\x_i)\) may be set to a constant value for all \(\x_i\).
+To produce a sparse graph, we set the weight $w_{ij}=0$ if $\x_i$ is not among the $k$ nearest neighbors of $\x_j$, and $\x_j$ is not among the $k$ nearest neighbors of $\x_i$.
+While searching for the exact $k$ nearest neighbors in high dimensional data sets is a computational hard problem, there are many fast approximate nearest neighbor algorithms that can be used in practice.\footnote{We use the Annoy python package: \url{https://github.com/spotify/annoy}} While similarity matrices are often used in practice, we note that the theory in this section, and much of Section \ref{sec:method}, does not place any restrictions on $W$ aside from symmetry $w_{xy}=w_{yx}$. \nc